 You can see one of the beautiful swords in the picture from Magical Moons.

-Julia took a class from me on the finishing techniques shown below in which we worked with tubular bands, coil stitches and cross knit looping.
+Julia wove with me one day and we played with the finishing techniques shown below in which we worked with tubular bands, coil stitches and cross knit looping.